alps2005/Kyoto/ReadMe.md

 # Programming 3 Project 2: Pokemon Finder

-This was a challenge because of the style of the website.
-Working with the API was quite easy, but the arrangement of the navbar and the cards was **painful**.
+This was a challenge because of the style I wanted the website to have.
+Working with the API was quite easy, it helped me to understand the use of the json to get the data fetch from the API.
+Inthe other hand working eith bootstrap and css is fun but hard to understand, the arrangement of the navbar and the cards was **painful** because the card's internal margins are not responsive and made the them overlap with each other.
 In order to make a webpage responsive, it is **crucial** to understand the concepts of flex, containers, and how the objects contained react to the changes in the screen real estate.
 I'll try better next time.